plon-io/cifar10VGG16/README.md

 ## Grab the code or run project in online IDE

-You can also check [here](https://github.com/simongeek/KerasT) my other Keras Cifar-10 classification using 4,6-layer neural nets.
+You can also check [here](https://github.com/plon-io/cifar10keras) my other Keras CIFAR-10 classification using 4 and 6-layer neural nets.